Curtis Strange

+Early life

+In 1955, Strange and his identical twin brother, Allan, were born in Norfolk, Virginia.
+Allan also briefly played as a professional golfer.
+His father, a local country club owner, started him in golf at age 7.
+Strange was a natural left-hander but learned to play golf as a right-hander.

+In 1973, Strange graduated from Princess Anne High School in Virginia Beach.

 Amateur career

-Strange and his identical twin brother, Allan, were born in Norfolk, Virginia.
-His father, a local country club owner, started him in golf at age 7.
-Strange graduated from Princess Anne High School in Virginia Beach, then enrolled at Wake Forest University in Winston-Salem, North Carolina.
+In the fall of 1973, Strange enrolled at Wake Forest University in Winston-Salem, North Carolina.
 He played golf for the Demon Deacons and was part of the NCAA Championship team with Jay Haas and Bob Byman that Golf World has labeled "the greatest of all time".
 In 1974 Strange was ranked the #2 amateur in the country by Golf Digest.
-The following year he was ranked number #3.
+The following year, he was ranked number #3.

 In the spring of 1976, Strange intended to transition from amateur to professional despite still being a junior in college.
 At this point, he was known for having one of the best amateur careers of all time.
 According to the golf columnist for The Charlotte Observer, Richard Sink, "Strange, only a junior, will leave behind a collegiate record perhaps unmatched."
 He finished in the top ten in all of his 25 college matches and finished in the top 5 in 21 of those.
 He won nine individual events and was the youngest NCAA Champion in golf at the time.
 In 1976, he was ranked #9 amateur in the country by Golf Digest.